bella019/alx-system_engineering-devops/0x00-shell_basics/README.md

 Symbolic link
 Copying html file
 Moving all files with upper case
-Deleting all files with ~
+Deleting all files with ~Creating directories in directories